GingaaBread/Pipp/src/main/resources/help/Errors.md

 ```

 *Fix:*
-Use a proper page numeration name
+Use a proper page numeration name like "Arabic" or "Roman"

 ### 325

 *Description:*
-The specified page position is either missing or does not exist.
+The specified page position does not exist.
-Check if it has been imported correctly, or if you have misspelled
-the numeration position in the configuration.

 *Cause*:
 This error occurs when trying to use a numeration position, which
 the `Processor` cannot translate to an actual numeration position
-enum value.
-If you are using a pre-existing numeration position, make sure it is
-not spelled incorrectly.
-If it is a custom position, make sure it is
-imported correctly.
+enumeration constant.

 *Example:*